solid/process/README.md

 1. When a Panel reaches rough consensus on an issue, the Panel should notify the Editor(s), indicating in informal text what the consensus entails and who participated in forming it.
 1. When a Panel starts drafting the text of a proposal, the Panel should notify the Editor(s).

-The above is not required and superfluous for small changes, but for larger issues, it is likely to speed up the overall process.
+The above is not required and may be superfluous for small changes, but it is likely to speed up the overall process for larger issues.

 An Editor determines whether a Candidate Proposal includes a substantive change and marks it accordingly.
 If there is any disagreement among Editors, the Candidate Proposal will be automatically marked as including a substantive change.